DSIN-INSA-Strasbourg/Hermes-doc/content/3. Configuration/32. hermes-server/_index.md

 #### hermes-server.datamodel.data-type-name.primarykeyattr {#hermes-server.datamodel.data-type-name.primarykeyattr}

-- *Description* : The name of the datamodel's attribute used as [primary key](/en/hermes/key-concepts/#primary-key).
+- *Description* : The name of the datamodel attribute used as [primary key](/en/hermes/key-concepts/#primary-key).
 If the primary key is a tuple, you may declare a list of names.
 - *Mandatory* : **Yes**
 - *Type* : string | string[]